TrentSchneider/Homework9/README.md

 <a id="cred"></a>
 ## Credits

 All code was created by Trenton Schneider.
-You can find Trenton's work on Gihub at https://github.com/TrentSchneider
+You can find Trenton's work on [GitHub](https://github.com/TrentSchneider)